filip-ch9/filip-ch9/README.md

 Currently working as a Junior Backend Developer.

 - 🔭 I’m currently working on ... day to day task at my job
 - 🌱 I’m currently learning ...
-Kotlin
+DevOps practices
 - 👯 I’m looking to collaborate on ...
 Web application
 - 🤔 I’m looking for help with ...
 AngularJS, Typescript
 - 💬 Ask me about ...
 Anything